 Other Health Challenges

 Maybe you struggle with achieving restful sleep, or staying positive during tense situations or difficult life changes.
-Perhaps you’ve noticed that you have a harder time focusing on daily tasks, or have digestive problems that are a daily source of pain or stress.
+Perhaps you’ve noticed that you have a harder time focusing on daily tasks.
+Or maybe you have digestive problems that are a daily source of pain or stress.
 As reported by the nonprofit Mindworks, research shows a significantly positive impact on all of these areas among older adults practicing mindfulness and meditation.

 Mental and Emotional Health